-What is the easiest dinner I’ve cooked lately?
+What is the easiest dinner I've cooked lately?
 These delicious Pan Fried Pork Chops with Honey Lime Glaze!
 The ingredient list is short, the cooking technique is basic.
-And, the result is literally the best pork chop recipe I’ve ever made!
+And, the result is literally the best pork chop recipe I've ever made!
+These pan cooked pork chops use no flour - just fry them in the skillet and then coat with the glaze.

-By the way, I’ve made a recipe for honey lime chicken thighs a while back, and I always get such great feedback on it that I decided to do a similar concept but with the pork chops this time.
+By the way, I've made a recipe for honey lime chicken thighs a while back, and I always get such great feedback on it that I decided to do a similar concept but with the boneless pork chops this time.
 These pan fried pork chops take only 30 minutes from start to finish, and the result is beautiful!

 They are amazing thanks to the easy-to-make syrupy glaze.
 The glaze is made by boiling down and reducing the mixture of honey, freshly squeezed lime juice, and balsamic vinegar in the same pan where you pan-fried the pork chops.
 Also, don't forget to add fresh thyme - it really adds a nice herbal flavor to the whole dish!